Til7701/nonel/README.md

 `native-image -jar target/fx-demo.jar`

 > Note: The jar has to be built with GraalVM as well.

+# Further Reading
+- how to provide a PPA repository via GitHub pages to distribute DEB packages: [JayPi4c/ppaDemo](https://github.com/JayPi4c/ppaDemo)
+- how to publish a DEB package to the PPA repository: [JayPi4c/ExampleDebianPackage](https://github.com/JayPi4c/ExampleDebianPackage)

 # Thanks to [JayPi4c](https://github.com/JayPi4c) for testing and helping